zigai/dotfiles/README.md

 ## packages
 Inside the ```packages``` folder there are lists of packages that can be install with the ```./INSTALL``` script.

-Lists are structured as a text file with the package manager in brackets followed by package name to install with it, each on a new line.
+Package lists are structured package manager name inside brackets followed by package name to install with it, each on a new line.

 Example:
 ```